wgnet/sheep2/README.md

 ### error_handler/2

-This is more general error handler that will called when exception occurs or handler return custom error.
+This is more general error handler that will called when handler return custom error.

 For example, if handler returns following tuple